Buying a Property with Your Parents

 Death of the parent

 What is to happen following the death of the parent?
 In the situation where there is an only child, there is probably little difficulty.
-What about the situation however where there a number of siblings all of whom share in the parents’ estate?
-How in those circumstances are the other siblings meant to receive their inheritance?
-There are a number of potential scenarios which can be considered:
+However, what about the situation where there are several siblings who all share in the parent’s estate?
+How, in those circumstances, are the other siblings meant to receive their inheritance?
+There are several potential scenarios which can be considered:

-- Regard is had to the fact that the child living with the parent has taken on the responsibility of caring for that parent.
+2. Regard is given to the fact that the child living with the parent has taken on the responsibility of caring for that parent.
 As a result, the other children receive a smaller proportion of the parent’s estate.
-It may be that that share can be paid by way of raising further mortgage finance on the property.
+It may be that the smaller share can be paid by raising further mortgage finance on the property.

-- The child living in the property is given say two to five years to continue living in the property in order that they have time to rearrange their housing requirements or raise further mortgage finance.
+3. The child living in the property is given two to five years to continue living there.
+This allows them time to rearrange their housing requirements or raise further mortgage finance.

-- Other siblings receive a smaller sum.
-Perhaps merely whatever cash assets the parents have left.
-It being acknowledged by all parties that if the parent had gone into care, most, if not all of their cash would have gone in care home fees in any event.
+4. Other siblings receive a smaller sum.
+This may consist of whatever cash assets the parents have left.
+All parties acknowledge that if the parent had gone into care, most, if not all of their cash would have gone in care home fees in any event

 Conclusion

-Inter-generational property ownership can be successful.
-It’s important however that all parties go into the matter with their eyes open.
-There should be a written agreement in place which addresses the rights and responsibilities of all parties Hopefully the agreement will never be called upon.
-In its absence however any dispute which arises can be an expensive and time-consuming matter to resolve.
-An agreement can also help manage the parties expectations from the outset.
+Buying a property with your parents can be successful.
+However, all parties must go into the matter with their eyes open.
+There should be a written agreement in place that addresses the rights and responsibilities of all parties.
+Hopefully, the agreement will never be called upon.
+In its absence, however, any dispute that arises can be an expensive and time-consuming matter to resolve.
+An agreement can also help manage the parties’ expectations from the outset.

 Our Guarantee